vczh/tinymoe/README.md

 	end

 	phrase (enumerator) reaches the end
-		set the result to field body of enumerator = null and field continuation of enumerator = null end
+		set the result to coroutine field coroutine of enumerator stopped end

 	phrase current value of (enumerator)
-		select enumerator reaches the end
-			case true
-				set the result to null
-			case false
-				set the result to field value of (field current yielding result of enumerator) end
+		set the result to field value of (field value of enumerator) end
-	end

 	cps (state)